yehia67/documentation/getting-started/0.1/introduction/overview.md

 IOTA uses quantum-resistant one-time [signatures](../clients/signatures.md) to stop attackers from stealing IOTA tokens.

-IOTA networks are peer-to-peer networks.
-No central authority controls the Tangle in a public network, instead all nodes hold a copy of it and reach a consensus on its contents.
+IOTA networks are peer-to-peer networks where no central authority controls the Tangle.
+Instead, all nodes hold a copy of it and reach a consensus on its contents.

 ### Cost saving

 IOTA is free to use.
 You don't need to pay a subscription, or sign a contract.
 Even transactions are feeless.

+You can store data on the Tangle with no restrictions.
+All you need is a node to which you can send transactions.

 ### Scalability

 For each transaction that's attached to the Tangle, two previous transactions are validated.
-This process makes IOTA incredibly scalable because more new transactions leads to faster validations.
+This process makes IOTA incredibly scalable because more new transactions lead to faster validations.

 ## What are some example use cases?

-IOTA is a secure platform for sharing and accessing data in a single source of truth.
+IOTA is a secure platform for sharing and accessing data, using a single source of truth.
 As such, IOTA can benefit many industries by improving efficiency, increasing production, and ensuring data integrity.

 - [Mobility](https://www.iota.org/verticals/mobility-automotive)
 - [Global trade and supply chains](https://www.iota.org/verticals/global-trade-supply-chains)